ozbotics/Value/README.md

 Values may specify the number of decimal places.
 Value<int> becomes a fixed point number by specifying more than 0 decimal places.

 Values may specify a scaleFactor.
 The displayValue is the actual value, divided by the scaler.
-This is usefull for converting milliseconds into seconds or minutes, etc.
+This is useful for converting milliseconds into seconds or minutes, etc.
 (This is currently implemented as an unsigned integer. ie; value can only be divided, not multiplied.
 In the future it may be necessary to make this a float or fixed-point)

 All Values may be read, updated, persisted and reverted, via getValue(), setValue(), persitValue() and revertValue().
 A Value can indicate that it has changed, via hasChanged().